 - 1 teaspoon cinnamon

-Give the grated pumpkin to a medium saucepan, add the water, cover and let cook for about 10 minutes or until soft.
+- Place the grated pumpkin in a medium saucepan, add the water, cover and let cook for about 10 minutes or until soft.
 Let cool.

-Give the oil to a small bowl or cup.
-Brush a small square cake pan 20×20 cm/ 8×8 inches with some of the oil.
+- Pour the oil into a small cup.
+Brush a small square cake pan 20x20 cm/ 8x8 inches with some of the oil.

-You may dust the pie with icing sugar before serving, if you wish.
+- Dust the pie with icing sugar before serving.